 Aromatic scrambled truffle eggs with fresh black truffles and generous amounts of butter are a delicate and luxurious French treat.

 Bring everyday creamy scrambled eggs to a new level by adding just a small amount of fresh black truffles.
 The result?
-These delicate and aromatic truffle eggs are a delectable breakfast experience to enjoy a couple of times a year.
+These delicate and aromatic truffle eggs are amazing.

-And if you have more of those truffles, you should definitely try this Truffle Pasta recipe; it is amazing!
-Or make Truffle Oil Pasta (with Mushrooms) or Truffle Butter Pasta.
+If you have more of those truffles, you should definitely try thisย Truffle Pasta recipe; it is amazing!
+Or make Truffle Oil Pasta (with Mushrooms).

 Jump to recipe